Types of Lobster

 Southern Rock Lobster

-Southern rock lobster is a spiny lobster found along with the New Zealand and southern Australian coastlines.
+Southern rock lobster is a spiny lobster found along the New Zealand and southern Australian coastlines.
 With a speckled red-and-brown outer shell and reddish-orange legs, this lobster has tender meat with a sweet flavor.

 Popular in China and Southeast Asia, southern rock lobster is easy to prepare by boiling in salted water and serving with a lemon-butter sauce.